StuvanFIT/Blockchain-Network-Educational-Tool/README.md

 - **React Team**: For providing an excellent framework
 - **Tailwind CSS**: For the utility-first CSS framework
 - **Open Source Contributors**: For making quality education accessible
+- **https://lhartikk.github.io/**: This project idea was inspired by the build your own project link.

 ## 📞 Support